 JGEN ALUMNUS – NICK JENSEN, FOUNDING DIRECTOR

 Nick holds a Bachelor of Theology from Charles Sturt University, and a Bachelor of Arts from the Australian National University, majoring in philosophy and religious studies.
-Nick previously worked as the ACT Director for the Australian Christian Lobby, organising their 2008 election campaign.
-He also writes regularly in the CityNews and has spoken widely at churches and conferences.
-In his engagement as a JGen Chaplain, Nick developed a passion for the impact of intentional community living on leadership and policy – and has now lived in Christian community for more than a decade.
+He writes regularly in the CityNews and has spoken widely at churches and conferences.
+In his tenure as a JGen Chaplain, Nick developed a passion for the impact of intentional community on leadership and policy – and has lived in Christian community for 15 years.
 Nick is married to Sarah, who works as a a medical doctor.
 Nick and Sarah are parents to two gorgeous children – Micah and Bethany.

 The Lachlan Macquarie Internship provides a mixture of the following:

 - intensive teaching sessions